ucsd-fcrl/AI_chamber_segmentation_plane_re-slicing/README.md

 ## User Guideline
 ### Environment Setup
 The entire code is [containerized](https://www.docker.com/resources/what-container).
-This makes setting up NMF swift and easy.
+This makes setting up environment swift and easy.
 Make sure you have nvidia-docker and Docker CE [installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on your machine before going further.

 You can build your own docker from provided dockerfile (Dockerfile_AI_plane).
 This Docker includes the installation of a github python package "dvpy", which is a toolkit for tensorflow U-Net well-developed by Davis Vigneault and Zhennong Chen.